• Skip to primary navigation

 Now comes the fun part: glazing!
 In a small bowl, combine 1 cup (125 g) confectioners’ sugar, milk and vanilla.
 Mix all ingredients until fully combined.
 Dip each donut hole into the glaze mixture until completely covered.
 Place the coated donut holes back onto the cooling rack to set before serving.
 Enjoy your irresistible Baked Pumpkin Spice Glazed Donut Holes!

-Baked Pumpkin Spice Glazed Donut Holes
+Baked Pumpkin Spice Donut Holes

 Ingredients

-• 1 ¾ cups white whole wheat, whole wheat, or unbleached all purpose flour
+• 1 ¾ cups white whole wheat whole wheat, or unbleached all purpose flour

 • 2 teaspoons baking powder